The Limits of Personalization in Assortment Optimization: Discussion

 \subsection{A joint assortment and customization problem}

 Recently, \cite{el2021joint} considered a joint assortment and customization problem under the LC-MNL model.
 This problem, called the \emph{Customized Assortment Problem} (CAP), consists of two stages.
 In the first stage, the firm needs to select a subset $T$ of at most $k$ products.
-In the second stage, the firm observes the consumer segment $j \in M$ and chooses a personalized subset $S_j \subseteq T$ of products to offer.
-Thus, the CAP consists of the following optimization problem:
+In the second stage, the firm observes the consumer type $j \in M$ and chooses a personalized subset $S_j \subseteq T$ of products to offer.
+Thus, the CAP is the following optimization problem:

 where $\mathcal{R}_j(S)= \sum_{i \in S}\mathcal{M}_j(i,S)r_i$ denotes the expected revenue for segment $j$ when we offer assortment $S$.

 \cite{el2021joint} proved that CAP is NP-hard\footnote{Finding an optimal assortment $T$ is the hard problem since the second stage assortment $S$ is simply a revenue-ordered assortment subset from $T$ which can be quickly computed.} and proposed a polynomial-time algorithm called \emph{Augmented Greedy} that guarantees at least a $\Omega(1/(\ln(m))$-fraction of the optimal revenue.
 More recently, \citet{udwani2021submodular} improved the revenue guarantees by constructing a $(0.5-\epsilon)$-approximation algorithm for the same problem.